 Next, add the raisins.
 This all feels familiar right?
 I like to have my kid help add the raisins.
 Now that she is a little older, she can spread peanut butter too.

-Make This Halloween Spider Snack Peanut Allergy Friendly And Other Swaps
+Make This Halloween Spider Snack Peanut Allergy Friendly And Other Ingredient Swap Ideas